Call for Projects

 Contact person

 If you have any questions or queries, please contact the DIIC Secretariat at any time.
 You are also welcome to take a look at our FAQ section.
-In the further process, contact persons will be provided who will support the submission of outlines and the application.

 FAQ